 Utah's Bryce Canyon National Park offers some of the most unique landscapes that you'll find anywhere, and one of the best trails to explore that environment on is the 3-mile long Navajo Loop.

 Starting at Sunset Point and running out to a place called the "main amphitheater," this trail takes hikers past some of the more scenic elements in the entire park.
-Beware of falling rocks though, as it can be a bit treacherous at times.
+Beware of falling rocks though, as this trail can bet a bit treacherous at times.

 Sargent Mountain Loop - Acadia National Park

 One of the top trekking routes found there is the Sargent Mountain Loop, a 5.5-mile round-trip walk that takes visitors to the top of 1373-foot peak from which it derives its name.
-Sargent Mountain is one of the main landmarks in the park.
-At the summit, you'll find outstanding views of the Acadia coastline, as well as the lush forests of spruce and fir below.
+Sargent Mountain is one of the main landmarks found inside the park and at the summit you'll be treated to outstanding views of the Acadia coastline, as well as the lush forests of spruce and fir below.

 John Muir Trail - Multiple Parks

-In terms of sheer beauty, few trails can match California's John Muir Trail, which passes through Yosemite, Kings Canyon, and Sequoia National Parks along its 211-mile route.
-The path, which is actually part of the much larger Pacific Crest Trail, offers numerous day hikes or can be tackled end-to-end for a true backcountry adventure in the High Sierras.
+In terms of sheer beauty, few hiking routes in the world can match California's John Muir Trail, which passes through parts of Yosemite, Kings Canyon, and Sequoia National Parks along its 211-mile path.
+The route, which is actually part of the much larger Pacific Crest Trail, offers numerous day hikes or can be tackled end-to-end for a true backcountry adventure.
 Breathtaking vistas, crystal clear streams, and peaceful solitude are the norm here as backpackers find their way through the High Sierra Mountains.